Nimaoth/Nev/README.md

     addTextCommand "completion", "a", "command-name"        # Only active while completion window is open

     addTextCommandBlock "", "s":                            # First parameter is mode/"completion"
-      ## Creates an anonymous action which runs this block. `editor` is the text editor handling this command.
+      ## Creates an anonymous action which runs this block. `editor` (automatically defined) is the text editor handling this command
       editor.setMode("insert")
       editor.selections = editor.delete(editor.selections)